 We provide a range of opportunities for primary school children to learn about and be inspired by new music, through performances, workshops and creative projects.
 Our schools work focuses on empowering young people to compose and make music themselves.

 Primary schools concert focusing on new music – open to all.

-Tickets are now on sale for our Sound Out concert.
 Explore some of the most iconic contemporary classical music and inspire your pupils to listen, perform and compose.
 Sound Out will show students the basics of how composers write music and where a musical idea starts.
 Our presenter will guide audience members through the building blocks of music in this participatory concert, via a varied programme of short contemporary pieces.

 Suitable for KS2.